 Hydride, in simple terms, is said to be the anion of hydrogen.
 It is a chemical compound where the hydrogen atoms exhibit nucleophilic, basic or reducing properties.
 Usually, in a hydride, the hydrogen has an oxidation number equal to −1.
 Some popular examples include water (H2O), methane (CH4) and ammonia (NH3).

-What are Hydrides?
+What Are Hydrides?

 Types of Hydrides

-Ionic or Salt like Hydrides
+Ionic or Saline Hydrides

 ⇒ Also Read:

-Example of Covalent Hydrides: SiH4 (silane)
+Example of Covalent Hydrides: SiH4 (silane).

-Uses of Hydrides
+Uses of Hydride